Expert Legal Service for all

 The small claims division deals with the dispute if the amount in question in no more than $10,000.
 Persons involved in these matters sometimes represent themselves, or they may choose to retain a solicitor for dispute resolution.

-Whether a solicitor is involved or not, the Small Claim Tribunal has certain rules, which are particular to the cases that it hears.
-The Small Claims Division is designed to facilitate the just, quick and cheap resolution of disputes.
+Whether a solicitor is involved or not, the small claim division has certain rules, which are particular to the cases that it hears.
+The small claims division is designed to facilitate the just, quick and cheap resolution of disputes.